XYZ: Online Manual

 reinstate ITEM...

-Remove the ignore marker for each specified ITEM so that these items will be included in check and fix actions once more.
+Remove the “ignore” marker for each specified ITEM so that these items will be included in “check” and “fix” actions once more.

 ignored

-List all ignored check/fix items.
+List all ignored check/fix items, including their expiry time, if any.

 exception-add ITEM VALUE